antaldaniel/dataandlyrics/content/post/2021-10-14-MaMA/index.md

-+++
+---
-title = "We Are Looking for Partners in France" subtitle = "The Digital Music Observatory on the MaMA Festival & Convention" date = 2021-10-14T08:00:00 lastmod = 2021-10-14T09:00:00 draft = false
+title: "We Are Looking for Partners in France"
+subtitle: "The Digital Music Observatory on the MaMA Festival & Convention"
+date: 2021-10-14T08:00:00
+lastmod: 2021-10-14T09:00:00
+draft: false

-authors = ["daniel_antal"]
+authors: ["daniel_antal"]

-tags = ["open-data", "open-science", "regional data","valuation", "France"]
+tags: ["Open data", "Open science", "Regional data","Valuation", "France"]

-summary = "We are looking for partners in France for our Digital Music Observatory.
+summary: "We are looking for partners in France for our Digital Music Observatory.
 You can find us in Le Trianon on the Pigalle, in the JUMP Corner."

-projects = [""]
+projects:
+  - Digital Music Observatory

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = "Daniel's pitch - see excerpts below"
+  caption: "Daniel's pitch - see excerpts below"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point: "Center"

   # Show image only in page previews?
-  preview_only = false
+  preview_only: false

-+++
+---

 *Join us for a coffee on the [MaMA Convention 2021](https://reprex.nl/talk/digital-music-observatory-on-the-mama-convention-2021/).*